apXtri — Build, Host & Decentralize

 Step 2: Download and Run Installer

-# Download and run launch.sh
+# Download and run init.sh

 sudo apt install wget -y && \